itsshekhar01/candidate-list-frontend/README.md

 - Displays a list of candidates.
 - Allows users to search for candidates.
 - Responsive and interactive user interface.
+- Allows wsers to sort according to years of experience.

 ### Installation